phil65/PrettyQt/docs/index.md

 **PrettyQt** is a Python package that provides a pythonic layer on top of the GUI frameworks PyQt6 / PySide6.

 ## Main Features
-  - Large parts of the Qt API are available in a **PEP-8**-compliant way.
+  - Subclasses for almost all Qt classes, enriched with helper and __dunder__ methods to give a feel of a native GUI library.
-  - Pre-defined widgets for common use cases
+  - more than 80 pre-defined widgets and layouts for common use cases
+  - more than 30 ItemModels for different data types
+  - more than 25 general-purpose proxy models
+  - 10 ItemDelegates for different purposes
+  - 20 different Validators
-  - Large set of validators, syntax highlighters, models and much more.
+  - much, much more.

 PrettyQt basically is a wrapper for the whole Qt API (either on top of PySide6 or PyQt6).
-Perhaps it can be seen as a small python equivalent of KDE.
+Perhaps it can be seen as a small Python equivalent of KDE.

 The library contains a tree of mixins, with one mixin for each Qt class.
 These mixins also inherit from each other and are applied to the Qt classes.